Mariscurrena/Backend-FastAPI/README.md

 # Backend-FastAPI
-## Repository to MoureDev Course - Backend with Python and FastAPI
+## Repository for MoureDev Course - Backend with Python and FastAPI
 ### Technology Stack:
  * Python
  * FastAPI